-Under the School's Charter and Standing Orders, Governing Body has absolute authority within the School with overall responsibility for the general supervision, direction and control of all aspects of the School.
-This section links to minutes of Governing Body meetings and information about its membership.
+Under the School's Charter and Standing Orders, Board of Trustees has absolute authority within the School with overall responsibility for the general supervision, direction and control of all aspects of the School.
+This section links to minutes of the Board of Trustees meetings and information about its membership.

 Charter and Standing Orders

 SOAS's Charter (originally granted in 1916) sets out SOAS's system of self-governance.
-Standing Orders and Annexes to Standing Orders are approved by Governing Body and operationalise the Charter.
+Standing Orders and Annexes to Standing Orders are approved by the Board of Trustees and operationalise the Charter.